 I was offered a chance to make a mix of music I like, not having to be electronic music.
 “Something you’d listen to at home”… so this is kind of stuff I’d listen to at home.
 I’m a huge fan of everything in the mix.
 I was thinking like making music for a long dinner, different courses and ideas.

 Your new album, appropriately named Visa, was conceived through encountering visa problems with US customs.
 How often do you encounter visa issues when travelling?

 This was the first time there was a terminating problem.
 There were few difficulties before this but nothing that would prevent things from happening.

 In your opinion how could this process be improved for musicians?

 It’s pretty simple stuff but I guess the way it’s all set up makes everything very difficult to change.

-To me it seems that the biggest problem is that they have to generalize a great deal, put everyone under one label and basically suspect the worst of everyone from the start.
+To me it seems that the biggest problem is that they have to generalise a great deal, put everyone under one label and basically suspect the worst of everyone from the start.